cbliou/ML-resources/README.md

 # ML/AI resources

 This is a list of ML/AI ideas and papers.
+The folder contains all the papers linked within the README.

 ## ML methods